brandenburgas/patients-portal/README.md

 Feel free to use any technology available in the React environment to achieve the results.

 ## Design
-The login page should look like, but do not make it pixel perfect.
+The login page should look like the following image, but doesn't have to be pixel perfect.
 ![image](https://github.com/PhraseePhoundry/front-end-test/assets/81157604/aaf4a45c-dddf-4293-921c-e22eaee9b9e4)

 ## Requirements